 Getting a pedicure can be a great way to pamper your aching feet, but it can also open you up to a world of problems.
-It's important to take special precautions when visiting a salon for you pedicure in order to keep yourself (and your feet) safe from infection.
+You've got to take extra care during a salon pedicure to keep yourself (and your feet) safe from infection.

 In clean salons, some procedures are completely safe.
 But, no matter how clean the salon, there are some procedures that will never be risk-free.
 Here are the procedures you should avoid in public places.